argovela-astro/argovela-astro.github.io/_pages/about.md

 I am an astrophysics Ph.D. student at Nagoya University.
 My research focuses on unraveling the complex physics that drive galaxy formation and evolution across a broad range of physical scales.
 Specifically, I aim to address the "small-scale crises" of the Cold Dark Matter (CDM) model using galactic dynamics data and explore the nature of the observed tight coupling between dark matter and ordinary matter across different types of galaxies.
 And I am also interested in other related research such as Fuzzy Dark Matter (FDM), alternative gravitational theories, stellar streams, N-body systems, and hypervelocity stars.

-# Contact
+## Contact

-Division of Particle and Astrophysical Science, Nagoya University <br>
+Division of Particle and Astrophysical Science, Nagoya University, Nagoya, Aichi 464-8601, Japan <br>
 Email: ma.haixia.k8@s.mail.nagoya-u.ac.jp